favna/3DSThemeManager/README.md

 # Known bugs

 - The 3DSX version crashes on 11.4 with a 11.4 payload.
-(Will be fixed in a future version)
+(A lightweight version of Themely is planned to remedy this issue)

 # License